Symplectic Frieze Patterns

-\section{Symplectic 2-friezes of positive integers}
+\subsection{Symplectic 2-friezes of positive integers}

 A major problem in the theory of friezes is the classification of the friezes with positive integers.
 This problem usually leads to very nice combinatorial interpretations.
-The main result in the domain is the theorem of Conway-Coxeter \cite{CoCo} that classifies Coxeter friezes with triangulations of polygons.
-There are many results along the same line for the classification of other types of friezes, e.g. \cite{BaMa}, \cite{Tsc}, \cite{FoPl}, \cite{BHJadv}.
+The main result in the domain is the theorem of Conway--Coxeter \cite{CoCo} that classifies Coxeter friezes with triangulations of polygons.
+There are many results along the same line for the classification of other types of friezes, e.g., \cite{BaMa,BHJadv,FoPl,Tsc}.

-There is also a nice extension of the Conway-Coxeter theorem in terms of 3d-dissections of polygons by allowing negative entries in the Coxeter friezes \cite{Ovs3d}.
+There is also a nice extension of the Conway--Coxeter theorem in terms of 3d-dissections of polygons by allowing negative entries in the Coxeter friezes~\cite{Ovs3d}.

-\begin{open} Find a combinatorial model for the classification of the symplectic $2$-friezes of positive integers. \end{open}
+\begin{open}Find a combinatorial model for the classification of the symplectic $2$-friezes of positive integers. \end{open}

-Note that it is still an open problem in the case of classical $2$-friezes and $\SL$-friezes.\\
+Note that it is still an open problem in the case of classical $2$-friezes and $\SL$-friezes.

-An ``easy'' way to produce symplectic $2$-friezes of positive integers is to use the maps $\phi_{\chi}$ given in Proposition \ref{clustparam} and evaluate on the point $(z_{1}, \ldots, z_{2w})=(1, \ldots, 1)$.
-It was proved in \cite{MGjaco} that when the cluster algebra $\A$ is of infinite type, i.e. has infinitely many clusters, this produces infinitely many friezes of positive integers.
+An ``easy'' way to produce symplectic $2$-friezes of positive integers is to use the maps $\phi_{\chi}$ given in Proposition~\ref{clustparam} and evaluate on the point $(z_{1}, \ldots, z_{2w})=(1, \ldots, 1)$.
+It was proved in~\cite{MGjaco} that when the cluster algebra $\A$ is of infinite type, i.e., has infinitely many clusters, this produces infinitely many friezes of positive integers.
 When the cluster algebra $\A$ is of finite type this procedure is in general not sufficient to produce all the friezes with positive integers (except in the case of Coxeter friezes).

-\begin{prop} There exist exactly 6 symplectic 2-friezes of width 1 with positive integers. \end{prop}
+\begin{prop} There exist exactly $6$ symplectic $2$-friezes of width~$1$ with positive integers. \end{prop}

-\begin{proof} The formal frieze $F_{1}$, c.f. \eqref{Fw} contains the 6 cluster variables of type $\mC_{2}$.
-It is known that in this case there is only 6 ways to get positive integers simultaneously for all the cluster variables \cite{FoPl}. \end{proof}
+\begin{proof}The formal frieze $F_{1}$, cf.~\eqref{Fw} contains the 6 cluster variables of type $\mC_{2}$.
+It is known that in this case there is only 6 ways to get positive integers simultaneously for all the cluster variables~\cite{FoPl}. \end{proof}

-The 6 friezes are all obtained from \eqref{friw1} under the action of the diedral group $D_{6}$.
+The 6 friezes are all obtained from \eqref{friw1} under the action of the diedral group~$D_{6}$.

-\begin{conj} There exist exactly 112 symplectic 2-friezes of width 2 with positive integers. \end{conj}
+\begin{conj}There exist exactly $112$ symplectic $2$-friezes of width~$2$ with positive integers. \end{conj}